15 Top-Rated Tourist Attractions in Stavanger

 Address: Peder Klows Gate 30 A, 4010 Stavanger

-8 Stavanger Art Museum
+14. Stavanger Art Museum

-Stavanger Art Museum, located in a beautiful park surrounding Lake Mosvannet just two miles from the city centre, is home to one of the country's finest collections of Norwegian and international art.
+Stavanger Art Museum (Stavanger kunstmuseum), located in a beautiful park surrounding Lake Mosvannet just 3.2 kilometers from the city center, is home to one of the country's finest collections of Norwegian and international art.

 Address: Henrik Ibsensgate 55, 4021 Stavanger

 To the north of Stavanger are numerous islands and islets, one of the most popular being tiny Klosterøy.
 Linked to the larger island of Mosterøy by bridge, Klosterøy is famous for its Augustinian abbey, Utstein.

 First mentioned in the 13th century, this well-preserved monastic house can be reached from Stavanger by boat.